happybirthdaymax/happybirthdaymax.github.io/aboutme.md

 ### Best Thing About You

-To be honest idek what I’d even pick.
-And yes, I did in fact add a whole section just to say “I don’t know.”
-I think it’s more like… all your traits tie together in a way that just works.
-A whole little bundle of chaos and charm.
+To be honest idek what I’d pick, and yeah, I realize I’m basically shooting myself in the foot by adding this part just to admit I don’t know.
+It’s just that, for me, it’s more like a whole mix of things where everything about you ties together in a way that makes sense.